 8. Sustainable Isn’t Just About Energy

 PIT’s sustainability story is headline-worthy.
 A self-powered airport that can run independently, come what may.
-But the deeper message is resilience.
+But the deeper message is probably resilience.
 Cassotis built a system that can stand on its own, no matter the turbulence.

 For businesses, sustainability means the same thing: creating systems that last.